msyamkumar/cs220-projects/spring20/p6/README.md

 Produce a Python list with no duplicates.

-### #Q18: What percentage of the wines that contain the word "cranberry" in their description also contain the phrase "black-fruit" in their description?
+### #Q18: What percentage of wine varieties that contain the word "cranberry" in its description also contain the phrase "black-fruit" in its description?
 See Q4 and Q6.

+The two wines need not be the same.
+If a wine variety has two wines, one with 'cranberry' in its description, and the other wine with 'black-fruit' in its description, we want to count that wine variety.

 ### #Q19: What is the price of the most expensive wine that you could find in Portugal?